 9.2.5.3 Scheduling availability of UE during intra-frequency measurements

 UE shall be capable of measuring without measurement gaps when the SSB is completely contained in the active bandwidth part of the UE, or the UE indicates no-gap-no-interruption for intra-frequency measurement, or the UE indicates no-gap-with-interruption for intra-frequency measurement.
+For UE capable of Measurement gap occasion cancellation provided that the configuration and conditions in clause 9.1.y.4 are met, the UE is not required to perform measurement during the cancelled gap occasions, and no restrictions on the scheduling availability at the cancelled gap occasions.
 When any of the conditions in the following clauses is met, there are restrictions on the scheduling availability; otherwise, there is no scheduling restriction.
 Note that the SSB symbols indicated by the union set of SSB-ToMeasure from all the configured measurement objects on the same serving carrier which can be merged [2], if it is configured; otherwise, all L SSB symbols within the SMTC window duration defined in clause 4.1 of TS 38.213 [3] are included.

 For a UE that supports Pre-MG, the requirements in clause 9.2.5.3 also apply when a Pre-MG is deactivated.